Kingxukai/linux/Documentation/admin-guide/device-mapper/statistics.rst

 ========

     @stats_create <range> <step> [<number_of_optional_arguments> <optional_arguments>...] [<program_id> [<aux_data>]]
-	Create a new region and return the region_id.
+	Create a new region and return the woke region_id.

 	<range>
 	  "-"